Biography - Owen L. Kelly

 The thought of possible criminal activity in the Darrtown area prompted Ron and Fred Lindley to share their story about how Darrtown elected its very own peace officer during the mid-1950’s.

 Next, in the darkness of the night before Election Day, Ron and Fred posted the signs on doors, trees, and telephone poles up and down Darrtown’s Main Street.
 Their efforts included a “Kelly for Constable” paper banner of some 10-12 feet in length, which was fastened to a rope that they stretched from a tree to a telephone pole, across Main Street, in front of Luther McVicker’s garage.
-Unfortunately, they quickly learned that they did not hang the banner high enough above street traffic.
+Unfortunately, they quickly learned that they did not hang the banner high enough, above street traffic.
 Within minutes of climbing down from the ladder that they used to secure the rope and the banner in place, a six-wheeler barreled down Main Street and the tall trailer that it was pulling ripped down the boys’ largest campaign sign.

 However, that turned out to be the only setback to their campaign efforts.
 At the end of Election Day, Owen Kelly won in the proverbial landslide; Darrtown voters had elected a constable!

 Several people in the audience added that Owen Kelly proved to be an outstanding volunteer constable.
 Although he had limited legal standing, soon after that eventful election, Owen purchased an official-looking cap and added a temporary red light to the roof of his car.
-Many people recognized that Owen’s presence along Main Street served as a deterrent to speeders.
+Many people acknowledged that Owen’s presence along Main Street served as a deterrent to speeders.
 Also, Owen frequently contributed to the safety of travelers who crossed through the intersection of State Route 73 and 177 north of town, as he spent many hours parked at that crossroads in his pseudo-police car on those autumn Saturdays, when football fans were traveling to and from Miami University in Oxford, Ohio.

 © Darrtown.com established 12/03/07